1. HOME

 Do not edit or censor your words

 Do not edit yourself!
 Put down whatever comes into your mind.
 Don't stop to worry about whether it's good, bad or appropriate.
-You'll review it later, and definitely don't stop to check your spelling!
+You'll review it later, and definitely don't stop to check your spelling.

-You do not need to write full sentences or paragraphs: just notes.
+You do not need to write full sentences or paragraphs, just notes.
 You want enough words to trigger your memory about what you thought would be a good idea to say and that's all.

-If you run out of paper, get another piece.
 Keep going until you can genuinely think of nothing more.

 Obviously, the tone: whether the speech is laugh-out-loud funny, wryly amusing, sentimental or heartfelt and sincere, is something you'll decide for yourself.
 That's governed by the stories and ideas you choose to share and the language you use to express them.